Difference Between Accounting and Financial Management

 Accounting vs Financial Management Infographics

-- The key objective of accounting is providing financial information using standard procedures and rules whereas the objective of financial management is to create wealth, generate cash and earn good returns by effective use of Company’s assets
+- The key objective of accounting is providing financial information using standard procedures and rules whereas the objective of formal management is to create wealth, generate cash and earn good returns by effective use of the company’s assets.

-- Accounting has two main types – financial accounting and management accounting whereas financial management is a process with three main elements i.e. financial planning, financial control and financial decision making
+- Accounting has two main types – financial and management accounting whereas financial management is a process with three main elements i.e. financial planning, financial control, and financial decision making

-- Accounting involves reporting past financial transactions whereas financial management involves planning about future financial transactions
+- Accounting involves reporting past financial transactions whereas the other management involves planning about future financial transactions.